When I told my partner how much I paid for my Gucci bag, he immediately asked: “Why is Gucci so expensive?!”

-Gucci’s products are so much in demand that a counterfeit industry exists around its products.
+Gucci’s products are so in demand that a counterfeit industry exists around them.

 And, it makes sense as boasting a $600 Gucci shirt puts the owner in the same league as celebrities.

-That’s why independent design manufacturers all over the world create knock-off versions of Gucci’s products.
+That’s why independent design manufacturers worldwide create knock-off versions of Gucci’s products.

 However, while there’s crazy consumer demand for the brand’s products, only authentic Gucci products hold their value.

-To avoid embarrassment and disappointment, make sure you always order from approved luxury stores.
+To avoid embarrassment and disappointment, always order from approved luxury stores.